yainit/kernels/Readme.md

 These published patches have all resulted in running kernels for machines of x86 architecture.

-Do not worry on unresolved rejects during the BusyBox patching.
+Do not worry on unresolved rejects during the BusyBox patch applet patching.
-For my mainstream x86 hardware everything is working, but of course you may eliminate the rejects.
+For my mainstream x86 hardware everything is working, but of course you may chnage the patches and eliminate the rejects.

-2016-01-07 through 2016-01-24,
+2016-01-07 through 2016-10-31,

 Dieter Miosga